New published paper for our Transition Project

-Tāne’s Tree Trust is a non-profit Charitable Trust focused on encouraging the use of New Zealand indigenous tree species for biodiversity, landscape enhancement, cultural benefits, and providing the option for sustainable production of high-quality timber and other resources.
+Tāne’s Tree Trust is a non-profit Charitable Trust.
+Our vision is to promote and support the use of indigenous New Zealand tree species, for landscape and biodiversity enhancement, to deliver cultural values, and to create sustainable options for high-quality timber and other resources – especially as part of permanent, resilient native forests.

 The Trust had its origins in 1999 and was formally set up in 2002.
 It is managed by a group of trustees that represent a wide range of sectors, interests and expertise.